 We’ve been baking

 I’ve gotten less strict with what my son could eat, and this included sweets and treats.
-For instance, this month, we had been baking every week.
-Since it’s October, I baked pumpkin treats like cookies, pumpkin bread and cheesecake, eating them throughout the week.
-I imagine this hasn’t done much with containing his weight.
+This month, we had been baking every week.
+Since it’s October, I baked pumpkin treats like cookies, pumpkin bread and cheesecake.
+I imagine this hasn’t helped with containing his weight.

 I’ve been trying to gain weight

-Since I’m carrying twins, I’m trying to gain a massive amount of weight, considering that I gained a measly two pounds my first trimester (thanks, morning sickness).
+Since I’m carrying twins, I’m trying to gain a massive amount of weight.
+I gained a measly two pounds my first trimester (thanks, morning sickness).
 I now have to play catch up and have been cooking high-calorie, rich food for our meals.
-I’ve been preparing more elaborate meals, so that breakfast isn’t merely oatmeal, but oatmeal with toast, orange juice and a fruit.
-And I’m often snacking throughout the day.
-All this eating means that my son has inadvertently been eating my high-calorie, extravagant meals and snacking alongside me.

 Now that we know what we have up against us, my husband and I plan to make smart choices, including: